-- 1) You and each Member of your family must select a PCP. - 2) To receive Covered Benefits you must use Plan Providers, except as noted below. - 3) If you need care from a specialist, you must contact your PCP for a Referral.
-See I.D.7.
-Services That Do Not Require a Referral for exceptions. - 4) If you have a Medical Emergency, you should go to the nearest emergency facility or call 911 or other local emergency number.
-You do not need a Referral or Prior Approval for Medical Emergency Services.
+- You and each Member of your family must select a PCP. - 2) To receive Covered Benefits you must use Plan Providers, except as noted below. - 3) If you need care from a specialist, you must contact your PCP for a Referral.
+See I.D.8.
+Services That Do Not Require a Referral. - 4) If you have a Medical Emergency, you should go to the nearest emergency facility or call (911 or other local emergency number).
+You do not need a Referral for Medical Emergency Services.